How to Implement a Jira Migration (a 2025 Step-by-Step Guide)

 Select project for Jira migration

-Now an invitation code will be generated to accept the invitation on the destination instance.
-Once that is accepted on the other side, you will be able to start the live migration of the Jira issues.
+Now, an invitation code will be generated to accept the invitation on the destination instance.
+Once that is accepted on the other side, you will be able to start the live migration of the Jira work.

 So copy the script to your clipboard and move on to the other instance (or send it over to whoever has access to the new instance).